-SMBIOS 3.4.0 Published September 2020.
+SMBIOS 3.6.0 Published (as a WIP) December 2021.

 Legacy SMBIOS tables and formats are not supported.

 9.1.1 SMBIOS requirements on UEFI

 - UEFI uses SMBIOS3\TABLE\GUID to identify the SMBIOS table. - UEFI uses the EfiRuntimeServicesData type for the system memory region containing the SMBIOS table. - UEFI must not use the EfiBootServicesData type for the SMBIOS data region, as the region could be reclaimed by a UEFI-compliant operating system after UEFI ExitBootServices() is called.